TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 testing is very important here, and while I can write tests and make them pass, there seems to be a long way to go before I have proper DRY and comprehensive test suites.

+## January 19, 2016

+### What did you learn yesterday?

+I learned the basics of Cucumber.
+I like the feature files, and the steps aren't all that hard to write either.
+I got follower functionality up and running yesterday, but I feel like I understand only about 80% of it.
+I should be able to use what I've learned to get the ability to favorite posts up today.

+### What are you going to do today?

+I'm going to write more comprehensive tests, primarily model tests, but also more integration tests since I no longer hate them.
+Annie helped me understand how Cucumber, rspec, and FactoryGirl all work together.
+Test writing can be time consuming, but I know how important they are, so I'm determined to get good at writing them.
+I should be able to finish the Twitter clone project today.

+### What do you expect to learn?

+I expect to learn more about testing best practices.
+My talk with Annie this morning helped me to understand all the different pieces of the tests.
+Tomorrow I plan to start on the task of setting up nginx on Deep Ocean, so I'm sure I'll learn a lot about that tomorrow.